gvwilson/sensibleadventures/gleam/gleam.md

 village square was silent and empty.
 Number One's wagon was gone.

-Faintly, far away, Gleam heard the wagon's wheels go *creak, creak* as the snarly-dogs pulled it down the steep mountain road.
+Faintly, far away, Gleam heard the wagon's wheels go *creak, creak* as the clankers pulled it down the steep mountain road.
 "Nooo...." he moaned.
 He had only missed the wagon by a minute.
 It wasn't fair---it just wasn't fair!